app-generator/django-volt-dashboard/README.md

 When the project requires customization, we need to copy the original file that needs an update (from the virtual environment) and place it in the template folder using the same path.

-For instance, if we want to customize the `footer.html` these are the steps:
+> For instance, if we want to **customize the footer.html** these are the steps:

-- `Step 1`: create the `templates` DIRECTORY inside the `home` app
+- ✅ `Step 1`: create the `templates` DIRECTORY inside the `home` app
-- `Step 2`: configure the project to use this new template directory
+- ✅ `Step 2`: configure the project to use this new template directory
   - `core/settings.py` TEMPLATES section
-- `Step 3`: copy the `footer.html` from the original location (inside your ENV) and save it to the `home/templates` DIR
+- ✅ `Step 3`: copy the `footer.html` from the original location (inside your ENV) and save it to the `home/templates` DIR
   - Source PATH: `<YOUR_ENV>/LIB/admin_volt/includes/footer.html`
   - Destination PATH: `<PROJECT_ROOT>home/templates/includes/footer.html`

-To speed up all these steps, the codebase is already configurated (`Steps 1, and 2`) and a `custom footer` can be found at this location:
+> To speed up all these steps, the codebase is already configurated (`Steps 1, and 2`) and a `custom footer` can be found at this location:

 `home/templates/includes/custom_footer.html`